Towards the discovery of new physics with lepton-universality ratios of $b\to s\ell\ell$ decays: Predictions in the Standard Model and in selected new-physics scenarios

 The dependence on the Wilson coefficients of interest of $R_K$ and $R_{K^*}$ in the bins $[1,~6]$ GeV$^2$ and $[1.1,~6]$ GeV$^2$, respectively, as functions of the Wilson coefficients of the four semileptonic operators can be expressed as

 where the numerical coefficients have been obtained using ref.~\cite{Jager:2014rwa} at a scale $\mu=4.65$ GeV.
-These formulas can be directly used to obtain predictions for NP defects in muons or in electrons.
+These formulas give results on the ratios which are accurate at the $\sim1\%$ level (which is better than the hadronic uncertainties) when compared to the exact numerical calculation and can be directly used to obtain predictions for NP defects in muons or in electrons.

 In light of the discussion above and given the \textit{deficits} observed in both $R_K$ and $R_{K^*}$ we conclude that the primed operators $\mathcal{O}_{9,10}^\prime$ are disfavored by the data.
 Henceforth we will focus only on the analysis of the operators $\mathcal{O}_{9}$ and $\mathcal{O}_{10}$.